SovereignCloudStack/scs-training-kaas-scripts/README.md

 * 05-deploy-cstack.sh: Create the Cluster Stack which is a template for various clusters with the same major minor version of k8s.
   Should trigger cluster class creation and image registration.
-* 06-wait-clusterclass.sh: Wait for the cluster class (not yet implemented)
+* 06-wait-clusterclass.sh: Wait for the cluster class

 ### Once per cluster
 * 07-create-cluster.sh: Create a workload cluster as per all the settings that are passed.
-* 08-wait-cluster.sh: Wait for the workload cluster (not yet implemented)
+* 08-wait-cluster.sh: Wait for the workload cluster

 * 16-cleanup-cluster.sh: Remove loadbalancers and persistent volumes from cluster.
 * 17-delete-cluster.sh: Remove cluster again.